TrecApps/Trec-Apps-Services/README.md

 **Note: These services are currently written and configured to run on local machines (i.e. localhost)**

+**Note: The Gateway and Discovery service needs work before they can be used in a production environment but are currently usable in a local environment.
+The User Service can create and manage accounts, as well as create an OAuth2 Client, but OAuth2 support needs to be tested.
+All other services need to be tested (and one of them doesn't even compile!**

 ## Services

 There are multiple Services being developed for the Trec-Apps ecosystem, with more to come.
 Many of these services depend on other services to run.
 The Ideal Order to run